RSAHETIYA/Interactive-Devices-Final-Project/README.md

 2. Functioning project: The finished project should be a device, system, interface, etc. that people can interact with.

+The device was finished and works; we show several successful interactions in the sections below.

 3. Documentation of design process